simonalps/MBD_assignment3/README.md

 Outputs:
 Adoption heatmaps
 Mean adoption trajectories
-Probability of reaching a high-adoption equilibrium
+Probability of reaching a high-adoption equilibrium.

 Results are saved to:
 results/part2/